jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 The Cloud Pak for Business Automation operator uses a custom resource definition (CRD), which describes what the operator is meant to watch.

+### CRs

+Then Automation is using a single CR to define the capabilities you want to deploy.

 ## Product installation

 * [Preparing OpenShift Cluster](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=deployment-preparing-your-cluster):